Glen Denham: Education career

 Denham spent 15 years working at schools in the United Kingdom, before returning to New Zealand as principal of Massey High School.
 In 2022, he was appointed Headmaster of Wellington College.

+In early April 2024, Denham was appointed by Associate Education Minister David Seymour to an eight-member Charter School Establishment Board tasked with facilitating the reintroduction of charter schools in New Zealand.